AroenvR/logscribe/ROADMAP.md

  - Begin writing the tests for the Winston adapter (WinstonAdapter.test.ts), asserting that it correctly translates ILogger interface calls to Winston-specific API calls.
  - Implement the Winston adapter (WinstonAdapter.ts) based on those tests.

-4. Winston Logger Strategy:
- - Define tests for the WinstonLogger strategy (WinstonLogger.test.ts) that check if the log methods behave as expected when called.
- - Code the WinstonLogger class (WinstonLogger.ts) as per the test specifications.

-5. Logger Factory:
+4. Logger Factory:
  - Develop tests for the LoggerFactory (LoggerFactory.test.ts), verifying that it correctly instantiates the desired logger based on configuration.
  - Implement the LoggerFactory (LoggerFactory.ts).

-6. Request Context:
+5. Request Context:
  - Write tests that ensure the RequestContext (RequestContext.test.ts) can maintain and propagate trace IDs and other context data across async operations.
  - Implement the RequestContext class (RequestContext.ts).

-7. Logging Middleware:
+6. Logging Middleware:
  - Craft tests to ensure the LoggingMiddleware (LoggingMiddleware.test.ts) adds a trace ID to every request and that this ID permeates through all subsequent logging calls.
  - Implement the middleware (LoggingMiddleware.ts).

-8. Log Message Queue:
+7. Log Message Queue:
  - Develop tests (LogMessageQueue.test.ts) to make sure the message queue handles asynchronous logging without losing the sequence of log messages.
  - Build the LogMessageQueue module (LogMessageQueue.ts).